nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

+1. <ins>User lists clients (UC1).</ins>

-1. User requests to change the details of several clients.
+2. User requests to change the details of several clients.

-2. ClientBook updates the details.
+3. ClientBook updates the details.

     Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 One or more of the given arguments are invalid.

-    * 1a1.
+    * 2a1.
 ClientBook shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

 <br>